CuriousTech/ESP07_Multi/README.md

 All fields will be written as XML values overwriting the older file, and appended to filename.txt as JS array data.
 A GET /iot.php?name=file will return the data in the xml file.

 chart.php?name=filename will draw a chart.
-This one is designed for data, temp, rh, volts.
+This one is designed for date, temp, rh, volts.

 fwdip.php?name=myDevice&port=number will create server/iot/myDevice.php with script to forward all GET data to IP of device that created it.
 The IP is also returned when created.